 When you’ve made a commitment to write, do your very best to stick to it.
-Personally, I don’t think you need to write every day.
+Personally, I don’t think you need to write every day, though many people find it helpful to.
 You might not even write every week.
-But you should look ahead in your calendar and block out suitable times to write … and then treat them as important, fixed commitments.
+But you should look ahead in your calendar and block out suitable times for your writing sessions … and then treat them as important, fixed commitments.

 Tip: If you’re at a stage in your life/career where things often change at the last minute, allow for this.
-Plan more writing sessions than you actually want so that if you have to skip one, you can easily make up for it later in the week or month.
+Plan extra writing sessions so that if you have to skip one, you can easily make up for it later in the week or month.

 Do you ever write a sentence or two, then stop to see what’s happening on Facebook?
-Or do you pause to look up a quick fact or name … only to end up reading webcomics instead of getting back to writing?
+Or do you pause to look up a quick fact or name … only to end up checking the news instead of getting back to writing?
 It’s so easy to end up breaking out of the flow of writing – and this can hugely slow you down.

-Tip: Don’t rely on willpower unless you have to!
-Turn off your internet connection (or use a browser plugin to block distracting websites), put your phone out of reach, and use headphones to block out external distractions.
+Tip: Turn off your internet connection (or use a browser plugin to block distracting websites), put your phone out of reach, and use headphones to block out external distractions.

 The first draft of your piece (especially if it’s fiction) isn’t the place to worry about disciplined writing.
 My first drafts are invariably messy, with plot holes, run-on sentences, dodgy spelling … and it doesn’t matter.
-What’s important is taking the time to edit carefully: to prune away self-indulgent or clumsy bits of writing, and to shape that messy draft into a polished finished piece.
+What’s important is taking the time to edit carefully, and probably in multiple stages: to prune away self-indulgent or clumsy bits of writing, and to shape that messy draft into a polished finished piece.

 Tip: Get some space from your first draft before you edit.
 You might want to take a few days (or if it’s a long piece like a novel, a few weeks) off from writing so that you can come back to it with fresh eyes.

 Discipline isn’t about being boring.
-You don’t have to stick to a rigid routine, or write in a stilted way.
+You don’t have to stick to a rigid routine, or spend day after day writing something you’re not enjoying.
 Instead, discipline is about self-mastery: it means sticking to your commitments and treating your writing as something important.
 Something that matters enough to be taken seriously.